eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 	Uncheck the Source Enabled checkbox to stop collection and prevent alarms and notifications from triggering.

 File type
-	Select the type of file(s) you would like to collect:
+	Select the type of file(s) you would like to collect.
+The file type must be selected during datasource creation and can not be changed.

 	*Delimited Text*

 		Data is stored as rows of values separated with a specific :term:`delimiter` character.

+	*JSON Time Series*

+		Data is stored in the :ref:`JSON Time Series <historic-jts>` format.
+		Note: JTS files to be acquired must contain a *columns* header that specifies *name* and *dataType* of each column included in the *data*.

 Write mode
     Select how acquired data will be written: